kyma-project/community/sig-and-wg/sig-core/proposals/odata-support.md

 ## API Registration

-The Metadata service will be extended with possibility to register OData API:
+The Metadata service will be extended with the possibility to register OData API.
+Therefore, the following changes will be introduced:

-- Current registration of API will be the same with inlined API specification (inline version has higher priority).
+- Current registration of API will be the same with inlined API specification (an in-line version has higher priority).
 - Registration of API with `specUrl` will be added.
-If spec is not given, the API definition will be downloaded from specUrl.
+If `spec` fields is not given, the API definition will be downloaded from `specUrl`.
-- API registration will have a additional optional field type, where user will be able to mark API as OData one.
-Type can be stored in tags field which are already part of the RE CRD.
+- API registration will have an additional optional field type, where a user will be able to mark API as OData one or classic REST API.
+Type can be stored in tags field which is already part of the RE CRD.
+- if the type is provided then the API specification will be fetched from `specUrl` or an in-line version will be used for REST and fetching the $metadata will be used for OData API
 - If the type is not provided and there is no `spec` or `specUrl` given, the Metadata service will do a lookup to the API URL/$metadata and automatically set the API type to OData one.
 OData registration will not have specification fields.
 - OData specification will be stored in Minio.
+- Implementation must not introduce any breaking changes for already implemented integrations.

 ### API snippet